presentformyfriends/win-chg-sound/README.md

 # winChgSound
-A small Powershell script used to change the Sound Output in Windows.
+Powershell script used to change the Sound Output in Windows.

 ## :headphones::speaker: Usage